Chart Color Schemes

 Population growth drivers in Caringbah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Caringbah's population is estimated at around 13,803 people.
-This reflects an increase of 1,228 individuals since the 2021 Census, which reported a population of 12,575.
-The change was inferred from AreaSearch's estimation of the resident population as 13,456 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 206 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,374 persons per square kilometer, placing Caringbah in the upper quartile relative to national locations assessed by AreaSearch.
-Caringbah's growth rate of 9.8% since the 2021 census exceeded both the SA4 region (4.1%) and the SA3 area, marking it as a growth leader in the region.
+Based on AreaSearch's analysis of ABS population updates, the estimated population for the Caringbah statistical area as of November 2025 is around 13,551.
+This reflects an increase of 976 people since the 2021 Census, which reported a population of 12,575.
+The change was inferred from AreaSearch's estimated resident population of 13,465 in June 2024 and additional validated new addresses since the Census date.
+This equates to a density ratio of approximately 3,313 persons per square kilometer, placing it in the upper quartile relative to other locations assessed by AreaSearch.
+The Caringbah statistical area's growth rate of 7.8% since the 2021 census exceeded both the SA4 region (3.9%) and the SA3 area, indicating its status as a growth leader in the region.
 Overseas migration contributed approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in June 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for Caringbah, with the area expected to expand by 2,312 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.3% over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the Caringbah statistical area.
+By 2041, the area is expected to expand by 2,312 persons based on aggregated SA2-level projections, reflecting a total increase of 16.4% over the 17-year period.

 Frequently Asked Questions - Population